eangelica2014/MobileMedicalDevices/example/README.md

 #Overview
-This example reads a temperature via temperature sensor that is connected to an Arduino.
+This system reads a temperature via temperature sensor that is connected to an Arduino.
 The temperature is sent to a web application via Wi-Fi on the Arduino.
 An iOS app pulls the data from the web application via JSON API and the temperatures are plotted on a graph.

 #Requirements for Arduino
 1. Arduino (using Mega 2560)